Do you often catch yourself squinting at fine print, computer screens, or street signs and wonder, “Do I need glasses?” If so, you’re not alone.

 Can You Have 20/20 Vision and Still Need Glasses?

 These, along with other factors, such as your eye health, make up your ability to see clearly.
-Even if you have 20/20 vision, it's possible that glasses could help you see better.

 How Do Eye Doctors Know If You Need Glasses?